PX4/PX4-Autopilot/nuttx/configs/eagle100/README.txt

       Rx FIFO overrun errors.
 Default: half of the Tx FIFO size (4).

     CONFIG_LM_ETHERNET - This must be set (along with CONFIG_NET)
-      to build the LM3S Ethernet driver
+      to build the Stellaris Ethernet driver
     CONFIG_LM_ETHLEDS - Enable to use Ethernet LEDs on the board.
     CONFIG_LM_BOARDMAC - If the board-specific logic can provide a MAC address (via lm_ethernetmac()), then this should be selected.